 One imagines, though, that Italy coach Cesare Prandelli had not seen the funny side at any point in the proceedings.

-As Cassano himself admitted, his coach had warned him that he would be asked about journalist Alessandro Cecchi Paone’s claim that there are two gays and one bisexual within the Nazionale’s 23-strong panel of players.
+As Cassano himself admitted, his coach had warned him that he would be asked about journalist Alessandro Cecchi Paone’s claim that there are two gay men and one bisexual within the Nazionale’s 23-strong panel of players.
 In spite of this, Cassano elected to publicly express views that were always going to spark a media furore.
 Far more significantly from the Azzuri's perspective, though, Cassano’s comments could also now cause a divide within the camp.